What is Gynecomastia?

 Maintaining a healthy weight: Being overweight or obese can increase your risk of developing gynecomastia, so it is important to maintain a healthy weight through a balanced diet and regular exercise.

-Avoiding certain medications: Certain medications, such as anabolic steroids and testosterone replacement therapy, can increase the risk of developing gynecomastia.
-If you are taking these medications, it is essential to talk to your healthcare provider about the potential risks and benefits and to discuss alternative treatment options if necessary.
+Avoiding certain medications: Certain medications, such as male hormone replacement therapy, can increase the risk of developing gynecomastia.
+If you are taking these medications, it is essential to talk to your doctor about the potential risks and benefits and to discuss alternative treatment options if necessary.

 Avoiding substance abuse: Substance abuse, including alcohol and illegal drugs, can increase the risk of developing gynecomastia and other health problems.
 If you have a substance abuse problem, it is important to seek help and support to overcome it.

-Monitoring hormonal changes: Hormonal changes, such as those that occur during puberty, ageing, or illness, can increase the risk of developing gynecomastia.
-If you are experiencing symptoms of hormonal imbalances, it is important to talk to your healthcare provider about your options for monitoring and managing these changes.
+Monitoring hormonal changes: Hormonal changes, such as those that occur during puberty, ageing, or illness, can increase the risk of developing gynecomastia. -

 -